Story written by Vanessa, Mum to Sage and Liam

 After our first consult, he suggested Liam may have NF1, as well as CLE and asked for a family history.
 At the time, I couldn’t remember the condition the midwife told me about only 15 months ago, so I didn’t say anything.

-The same paediatrician confirmed both Hannah and Liam had NF1 when she was just 18 months old following a thorough check of both kids.
+The same paediatrician confirmed both Sage and Liam had NF1 when she was just 18 months old following a thorough check of both kids.
 Both had large heads, freckling in the groin and armpit, as well as café au lait spots, which all indicated they had inherited the condition.

 I didn’t know what that meant, nor could I fathom the enormity of the diagnosis until a second paediatrician took the time to explain in great detail what NF could mean for my beautiful children.
 Maybe I was in denial, I’m not sure.
 We didn’t need genetic testing as we knew it had been inherited from the paternal side.

-Hannah was only two at the time and Liam, just 5 months.
+Sage was only two at the time and Liam, just 5 months.

 Over the next few years I struggled to find doctors who knew anything about the condition.
 Many would appear shocked when I told them about it.
 How could medical professionals have so little knowledge?